-- 1. Reconnaissance survey (archival research and visual inspection by pedestrian inventory) within the APE, - 2.
-A sample survey of subsurface conditions with ground-penetrating radar (GPR), and subsurface inspection as warranted, - 3.
-A subsurface testing regime for locations identified in the AISP, - 4.
-A description of archaeological methods specific and applicable to the findings will be used in analysis, and - 5.
-Draft and final reports summarizing the results of the fieldwork and analysis that shall be submitted to the SHPD for review and approval. - D. Treatment Plans-Based on the results of the AIS fieldwork and in consultation with the SHPD, the City shall develop a specific treatment plan to avoid, minimize, or mitigate adverse effects to historic properties including archeological sites and burials pursuant to the applicable state laws, including Hawai'i Revised Statutes, Chapter 6E and HAR, Title 13, Subtitle 13, Chapter 300, for each construction phase.
+1. Reconnaissance survey (archival research and visual inspection by pedestrian inventory) within the APE,

+2. A sample survey of subsurface conditions with ground-penetrating radar (GPR), and subsurface inspection as warranted,

+3. A subsurface testing regime for locations identified in the AIS Plan,

+4. A description of archaeological methods specific and applicable to the findings will be used in analysis, and

+5. Draft and final reports summarizing the results of the fieldwork and analysis shall be submitted to the SHPD for review and approval.

+D. Treatment Plans-Based on the results of the AIS fieldwork and in consultation with the SHPD, the City shall develop a specific treatment plan to avoid, minimize, or mitigate adverse effects on historic properties including archeological sites and burials pursuant to applicable state laws, including HRS Chapter 6E, Historic Preservation, and HAR Chapter 13-300, Rules of Practice and Procedure Relating to Burial Sites and Human Remains, for each construction phase.
 Treatment plans shall be submitted to the SHPD for approval.
-Upon approval by the SHPD, the City shall implement the treatment plan. - 1.
-Any human remains found on lands owned or controlled by the Federal government will be addressed in accordance with NAGPRA in coordination with the affected land management agency. - 2.
-The City confirms that guideway columns may be relocated a limited distance along the guideway at most column locations, straddle-bent supports may be used, or special sections developed to modify span length allowing for preservation in-place to be viable in those locations.
-If the OIBC determines that a burial is to be relocated, the City will consult with the OIBC to determine appropriate reinterment, which may include relocation to Project property in the vicinity of the discovery. - E. Mitigation Plans-Subsequent to the archaeological fieldwork and development of the treatment plan, the City, in consultation with the SHPD, shall develop mitigation plans as appropriate.
-The mitigation plans may include the following: - 1.
-Archaeological Monitoring Plan
+Upon approval by the SHPD, the City shall implement the treatment plan.

+1. Any human remains found on lands owned or controlled by the federal government will be addressed in accordance with the Native American Graves Protection and Repatriation Act (NAGPRA), 25 U.S.C. § 3001 et seq., in coordination with the affected land management agency.

+2. The City confirms that guideway columns may be relocated a limited distance along the guideway at most column locations, straddle-bent supports may be used, or special sections developed to modify span length allowing for preservation in-place to be viable in those locations.
+If the OIBC determines that a burial is to be relocated, the City will consult with the OIBC to determine appropriate reinterment, which may include relocation to Project property in the vicinity of the discovery.

+E. Mitigation Plans-Subsequent to the archaeological fieldwork and development of the treatment plan, the City, in consultation with the SHPD, shall develop mitigation plans as appropriate.
+The mitigation plans may include the following:

+1. Archaeological Monitoring Plan

-- a.
+a.
 The City may develop an archaeological resources monitoring plan specifying the locations within the construction area that require a monitor and describing the level of monitoring necessary.
-The monitoring plan will be developed and implemented by a qualified archaeologist, meeting the Secretary of the Interior's Professional Qualifications Standards for Archeology (Federal Register, Vol. 48, No. 190, page 44738-9). - b.
-The City shall develop a follow-up monitoring report per HAR, Title 13, Subtitle 13, Chapter 279-5 for the Project and shall submit it to the SHPD for approval.
+The monitoring plan will be developed and implemented by a qualified archaeologist, meeting the Secretary of the Interior's Professional Qualification Standards for Archeology, 48 Fed.
+Reg.
+44738-9 (Sept.
+29, 1983).

+b.
+The City shall develop a follow-up monitoring report per HAR § 13-279-5 for the Project and shall submit it to the SHPD for approval.
 The monitoring report, if it contains the location and description of human burial remains discovered during the course of the Project, shall remain confidential.
 Precise location data may be provided in a separate confidential index.
 The monitoring report for the construction phase of the Project shall be submitted by the City to the SHPD no later than ninety (90) days after the completion of construction of that phase.